RoundTable

 Magic and suspense in the digital space

-My approach was to design a platform could recreate the experience — the magic and suspense — of a real, in-person event.
+My approach was to enable the platform to recreate the experiences — the magic and suspense — of real, in-person events.
 This would ensure familiarity, and reduce the roadblocks (technologic and otherwise) that existed in attracting creative users and their fans.

-My approach was to design a platform could recreate the experience — the magic and suspense — of a real, in-person event.
+My approach was to enable the platform to recreate the experiences — the magic and suspense — of real, in-person events.
 This would ensure familiarity, and reduce the roadblocks (technologic and otherwise) that existed in attracting creative users and their fans.

 Sub-3-minute event creation